theBiblicalReformer/BibleStudy/Bible study/Verse by verse/Revelation/Rev13/The Beast out of the Earth (The Second Beast).md

 1. Then I saw a second beast, coming out of the earth.
-It had ==two horns== like a ==lamb==, but it spoke like a dragon.  ^49462c
+It had ==two horns== like a ==lamb==[[Daniel’s Vision of a Ram and a Goat#^5fe4ee]], but it spoke like a dragon.  ^49462c
-2. It exercised all the authority of the first beast on its behalf, and made the earth and its inhabitants worship the first beast, whose fatal wound had been healed. [[The Beast out of the Sea#^b407dc]]
+2. It exercised all the authority of the first beast on its behalf, and made the earth and its inhabitants worship the first beast, whose fatal wound had been healed. [[The Beast out of the Sea (The First Beast)#^b407dc]]
 3. And it performed great signs, even causing fire to come down from heaven to the earth in full view of the people. [[Daniel’s Vision of a Ram and a Goat#^e8f2ab]] ^c28c57
 4. Because of the signs it was given power to perform on behalf of the first beast, it deceived the inhabitants of the earth.
 It ordered them to set up an image in honor of the beast who was wounded by the sword and yet lived.
 5. The second beast was given power to give breath to the image of the first beast, so that the image could speak and cause all who refused to worship the image to be killed.